Behavioral Health

 Constellation Consulting, in collaboration with the New Mexico Department of Health Tobacco Use Prevention And Control Program, has created this Behavioral Health Tobacco & Nicotine Treatment Resource Guide.
 This guide is available for free and as a downloadable PDF.
 To add resources to the guide, please email suzanne@constellationnm.com.

-New Behavioral Health Online Training Modules Now Available!
+Behavioral Health Online Training Modules

 In FY22, Constellation Consulting worked in collaboration with the New Mexico Department of Health Nicotine Use Prevention And Control Program and convened the Behavioral Health Advisory Council to inform tobacco and nicotine treatment processes in our state.
 Through the work of the Behavioral Health Advisory Council, two new online training modules are now available.
 Free Social Worker CEUs are available for both of these modules through June 30, 2023.